euroscipy/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

-used were processed using the SunPy ``aiaprep()`` function to ensure that all images used were properly rescaled and coaligned. ``aiaprep()`` rotates the images so that solar north points to the top of the image, scales them so that each pixel is exactly 0.6 arcsec, and recentres them so that solar centre coincides with the centre of the image.
+used were processed using the SunPy ``aiaprep()`` function to ensure that all images used were properly rescaled and coaligned. ``aiaprep()`` rotates the images so that solar north points to the top of the image, scales them so that each pixel is exactly 0.6 arcsec across (in both the x and y directions), and recentres them so that solar centre coincides with the centre of the image.
 This is achieved using an affine transform and bi-cubic interpolation.
-All images were then normalised by dividing the values in each pixel for each wavelength by the value in that pixel for a selected wavelength, which was arbitrarily chosen as the 17.1nm channel.
-The value of the 17.1nm image was therefore 1 in all pixels, and the images from all other channels are given as a ratio of the 17.1nm intensity.
+All images were then normalised by dividing the intensity measured in each pixel by the intensity in the corresponding pixel in the 17.1nm image.
+The 17.1nm image was therefore 1 in all pixels, and the images from all other channels are given as a ratio of the 17.1nm intensity.

 Temperature response functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~